-(8%) of the Series D Original Issue Price (as defined below) on each outstanding share of Series D Preferred Stock (as adjusted for any applicable stock dividends, combinations, splits, recapitalizations and the like after the filing date hereof) plus (2) Series D Retained Dividends (as such term is defined in the Sixth Amended and Restated Investor Rights Agreement) for each outstanding share of Series D Preferred Stock, provided that such dividends shall be, in each case, payable only when, as and if declared by the Board out of any funds legally available therefor (the "Series D Dividend Preference").
+(ii) to the holders of Series D Preferred Stock, (1) non- cumulative dividends in an amount equal to eight percent (8%) of the Series D Original Issue Price (as defined below) on each outstanding share of Series D Preferred Stock (as adjusted for any applicable stock dividends, combinations, splits, recapitalizations and the like after the filing date hereof) plus (2) Series D Retained Dividends (as such term is defined in the Sixth Amended and Restated Investor Rights Agreement) for each outstanding share of Series D Preferred Stock, provided that such dividends shall be, in each case, payable only when, as and if declared by the Board out of any funds legally available therefor (the "Series D Dividend Preference").
 For the avoidance of any doubt, (i) any share of Series D Preferred Stock issued after January 10, 2014 shall not be entitled to the Series D

-Retained Dividends; and (ii) after January 10, 2014 the Series D Preferred Stock shall not accrue any dividends and except as explicitly provided in this Section I(c)(ii) of this Article IV(D) and as set forth in Sections 3(c) and 7(d) of this Article IV(D), the Company shall be under no obligation to pay such Series D Dividend Preference.
+Retained Dividends; and (ii) after January 10, 2014 the Series D Preferred Stock shall not accrue any dividends and except as explicitly provided in this Section l(c)(ii) of this Article IV(D) and as set forth in Sections 3(c) and 7(d) of this Article IV(D), the Company shall be under no obligation to pay such Series D Dividend Preference.
 Following the first payment of the Series D Dividend Preference, the holders of Series D Preferred Stock shall not be entitled to additional dividend preference.
 Except as otherwise provided for, or contemplated, herein, and subject to the foregoing, the Series D Dividend Preference shall be payable in cash.
 The "Series D Original Issue Price" of the Series D Preferred Stock shall be \$5.33 per share (in each case, as adjusted for any applicable stock dividends, combinations, splits, recapitalizations and the like after the filing date hereof).